dpaquette/BugTracker.NET/Blog 4.2 - Updating Search.md

         }

 Our new search implementation is now complete.
-We can delete my_lucene.cs and remove the refernces to Lucene.NET and Highligther.NET.
+We can delete my_lucene.cs and remove the references to Lucene.NET and Highligther.NET.

 [View the commit](https://github.com/dpaquette/BugTracker.NET/commit/fdc471e0ce4900573d61e8873e2c662f94a62dce)

+###Going Further
+A big advantage of work we did to introduce an IBugSearch interface is that it is now much easier to swap our ElasticSearch implementation for an alternate search technology.
+The day after completing the work on this blog post, [Azure Search Public Preview](http://blogs.technet.com/b/dataplatforminsider/archive/2014/08/21/azure-previews-fully-managed-nosql-database-and-search-services.aspx) was released.
+We didn’t get a chance to write an Azure Search version of Bug Search.
+We decided instead to leave that as an exercise for the reader.
+If anyone is brave enough to give it a try, feel free to submit your implementation as a pull request to the [GitHub repo](https://github.com/dpaquette/BugTracker.NET).